Ahmedjjj/Fed_distill/README.md

 - `data`: contains abstractions relating to dataset splitting, `torch` Datasets and DataLoader for datasets that evolove during execution.
 - `deep_inv`: contains the code for generating images.
 - `resnet`: contains the `ResNet` implementation.
-- `train`: contains the code used for training
+- `train`: contains the code used for training.

 # Reproducibility of experiments